kob51/Udacity_AI_Robotics/README.md

 3 - Particle Filter --> Particle filter implementations for a bicycle model car

-4 - Motion Planning
+4 - Motion Planning --> Implementations of A* search and dynamic planning

-5 - PID Control
+5 - PID Control --> Path smoothing and optimization of PID control parameters

-6 - SLAM
+6 - SLAM --> GraphSLAM and online SLAM implementations